Skip to main content

 “But you go with your noblemen…” She was reluctant, “I am only a woman…”

 “ We will go on a private hunting trip outside Mandu then.”
 He had made up his mind.
 Roopmati was a little worried.
 Spending time alone on a hunting trip with the Sultan would only fuel the palace rumours.
 She was not naive to them any more.
-Most of the women thought she was just a talented concubine to the Sultan no matter what her reality was.
-It bothered her a lot at first when she cried in her pillows at night wishing she was back home, married to a farmer.
+Most of the women thought she was just a talented concubine to the Sultan, no matter what her reality was.
+It bothered her a lot at first when she cried on her pillows at night, wishing she were back home, married to a farmer.
 That would save her the humiliation and character assassination.
 Now, she was used to smiling and ignoring them.
 But she could not say no to the Sultan’s order, could she?

 “We have a very important Mehfil this week.”
 He broke her chain of thoughts, “I told you that the Prince of Khandesh is coming to hear you sing.
-Mubarak has been my friend since childhood and his father was an important alliance to mine.
+Mubarak has been my friend since childhood, and his father was an important ally to mine.
 He must be impressed.”

 “I will try my best, Your Highness,” Roopmati reassured.
 “Do you want me to sing the song I prepared?”